serhiioliinyk/wrgr-devops-tesk-task/README.md

 ## Task Check List

-- [x] Create an AWS infrastructure using Terraform to set up a cluster.
+- [x] Create an DO infrastructure using Terraform to set up a cluster.
 - [x] Deploy the following services onto the cluster:
     - [x] PostgreSQL
     - [x] Kafka